GuibsonKrause/HelpCenterHub/README.md

 - **Frontend:** In the `frontend` directory, built with Angular 17 in standalone mode.
 - **Database:** Uses PostgreSQL 16, with tables being automatically created when the service is started through Docker.

+## DevOps Environment & Kubernetes
+The `diagrama.png` file illustrates how the Help Center Hub platform functions within a DevOps environment utilizing Kubernetes.
+It shows the structure of the systems and how they are deployed and managed to ensure scalability and reliability.

 ## Running the Project with Docker
 This project is configured to be easily run using Docker and Docker Compose.
 To do this, make sure you have Docker and Docker Compose installed on your system.